Search results for:

 As Linux was designed to support many users on a system, permissions and ownership are in place to ensure authorized access to certain files.
-This prevents general users from modifying system and administration level files, users from accessing other users’ private files, or to allow some users to read a file but only one or few have access to write to it.
-Two of these systems are Linux’s file ownership and permissions policies.
+This prevents general users from modifying system and administration level files, accessing other users' private files, or allowing some users to read a file.
+Still, only one or few have access to write to it.
+Two of these systems are Linux's file ownership and permissions policies.

-Every file in Linux (including directories), all have an owning user and group, and read/write/execute flags to allow or deny such types of file access to the owner, owning group, and all other users respectively.
+Every file in Linux (including directories) has an owning user and group and read/write/execute flags to allow or deny such types of file access to the owner, owning group, and all other users, respectively.

 To list a file's current ownership and permissions policies, the command ls -l can be used.

 Supplying a file to the command with ls -l filename will output details about the file.
 These details include an indicator of the type of file it is, the read (r)/write (w)/execute (x) flags for the user, group, and other users, the number of links to the file, the size of the file, and the date the file was last modified.

 ls -l filename -rwxrw-r-- 1 foo bar 1024 Jan 1 00:00 filename

 In this example, the file is owned by the user foo and the group bar.
 The user foo has read, write, and execute permissions, the group bar has read and write permissions, and any other users only have read access.

 Simply running ls -l without supplying a filename will list the same output for all current directory contents.